 3. Create a new trigger.

 a.
-From the Workspace page click Triggers and then New.
+Click Triggers and then New.
 Give the new trigger a name, such as All Pages After GTM.

 b.
-Click the Trigger Configuration card and select DOM Ready from the Choose trigger type pane.
+Click the Trigger Configuration card and select DOM Ready.

 c.
 On the Trigger Configuration card, select Some DOM Ready Events and adjust the condition setting as follows.

 - Select Page URL

 Tip: In most cases, there's no need to add more event conditions.

 a.
 From the Workspace page, click Tags and select the new tag you created.

 b.
 Scroll down to click the Triggering card, select the new trigger you created.